When Precy is not recounting the legends of plants and animals, you can find her watching her favorite series on The

 A biennial plant that grows up to 36 inches in height, Canterbury Bells does best in full sun.
 It can grow in partly shaded areas, too, but its stems may weaken.
 It displays its beautiful bell-shaped flowers in late to early summer in various colors: blue, purple, pink, and white.

-How did canterbury bells got its name?
+How did Canterbury Bells get its name?
 It is because of its bell-like flowers, and it's found in the genus Campanula, which means "little bells".

 Foxglove is a biennial plant which the flower blooms on a tall spike and grows in part sun and shaded areas.
 It also comes in a variety of color including white, yellow, pink and purple.